wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

         	# Adds our results list to the template context under name pages.
         	context_dict['pages'] = pages
-        	# We also add the category object from the database to the context dictionary.
+        	# We also add the category object from
+			# the database to the context dictionary.
         	# We'll use this in the template to verify that the category exists.
         	context_dict['category'] = category
     	except Category.DoesNotExist:
         	# We get here if we didn't find the specified category.
-        	# Don't do anything - the template displays the "no category" message for us.
+        	# Don't do anything -
+			# the template will display the "no category" message for us.
 			pass

     	# Go render the response and return it to the client.
     	return render(request, 'rango/category.html', context_dict)